axibase/atsd/configuration/entity_views.md

 ## Overview

 Entity Views provide a way to construct customized tables displaying key attributes for entities belonging to the same entity group.
-The views are listed under the **Entity Views** link in the main menu on the left.
+These views are listed under the **Entity Views** tab in the main menu on the left.

 ![](images/entity_views_5.png)

-An entity view table consists of columns of various types including icons, links, text, series values:
+An entity view table consists several columns: icons, links, text, series values:

 ![](images/entity-view-table.png)